 The San Lorenzo is Fonte is an attractive little church that can be found in the Via Urbana, at the intersection of that ancient street with the Via de’ Ciancaleoni.
-The church is hemmed in between a hostel for pilgrims on the left – the famous Ostello Marello – and a convent on the left.
+The church is hemmed in between a hostel for pilgrims on the left – the famous Ostello Marello – and a convent on the right.
 It is dedicated to Saint Lawrence of Rome, a deacon who was martyred in 258 during the persecution of Christians instigated by the Roman emperors Valerianus and Gallienus.
 His story has been told before on this website, for instance here and here, and it should not come as a surprise that Rome has several churches dedicated to this still immensely popular saint.
 The San Lorenzo in Fonte does not have any spectacular art, but you may want to visit it anyway if you happen to be in the vicinity, for instance for a visit to the more famous Santa Pudenziana some 300 metres further up the road.

 According to tradition, it was at the site now occupied by the San Lorenzo in Fonte that Lawrence was held prisoner after his arrest at the Forum Romanum.
 When the future saint wanted to convert his pagan cellmate, he prayed for water to baptise him with, and lo and behold! a well suddenly sprung up.
 Hence the name San Lorenzo in Fonte.
 The church is alternatively known as Santi Lorenzo ed Ippolito, and that is the name that we actually find on the church facade (in Latin).
 In this context, Saint Hippolytus was the gaoler who had been tasked with guarding Saint Lawrence, but who also converted to Christianity and shared Saint Lawrence’s fate as a martyr.
 However, unlike Saint Lawrence himself, this Saint Hippolytus cannot be considered historical.